 Lionel F. Conacher was appointed a director in June 2018.
-Since January 2011, Mr. Conacher has been a senior advisor for Altamont Capital Partners LLC ("ACP"), a private equity firm.
+From January 2011 to June 2018, Mr. Conacher was a senior advisor for Altamont Capital Partners LLC ("ACP"), a private equity firm.
+Mr. Conacher left ACP on June 30, 2018 to pursue the development of a new venture capital fund, Next Ventures, LP.
 Prior to joining ACP, from April 2008 until July 2010, Mr. Conacher was the president and chief operating officer of Thomas Weisel Partners, an investment bank.
 Additionally, Mr. Conacher served as the chairman of Wunderlich Securities, an investee company of ACP, from December 2013 until July 2017.
 He currently is a member of the board of directors of Dakine, a designer and manufacturer of sportswear and sports equipment for the snowboard, ski, surf, skate, bike, kite, and wind communities, and Mervin Manufacturing, a leading designer and manufacturer of snow boards and other board sports equipment.
 Mr. Conacher brings extensive financial and operational experience to the Board.

 John E. Kyees has been a director since May 2010 and has been the Company's Lead Independent Director since February 2017.
 From February 2014 until May 2014, Mr. Kyees served as Interim Chief Financial Officer of the Company.
 In 2010, Mr. Kyees retired as the chief investor relations officer from Urban Outfitters, Inc., a retail chain, after serving as chief financial officer from 2003 to 2010.
 Mr. Kyees serves as lead independent director and chairman of the audit committee of Vera Bradley, Inc., a publicly-traded company.
 Mr. Kyees is also a director and chairman of the audit committee of Arhaus Furniture, a privately-held retailer.
-Mr. Kyees previously served as director and a member of the audit committee of Hot Topic, Inc., a formerly publicly-traded company.
+Mr. Kyees previously served as director and member of the audit committee of Hot Topic, Inc., a formerly publicly-traded company.
+Mr. Kyees previously served as a director and member of the audit committee of Teavana, a publicly-traded company.
 Mr. Kyees previously served as a director and member of the audit committee of Rackwise, Inc., a publicly-traded company.
 Mr. Kyees brings to the Board extensive executive-level retail experience having served as chief financial officer for several prominent retailers.
 His insight with respect to merchandising, operational activities and finance is an asset to our Board.